Paul Ramírez

 Paul Ramírez (30 July 1986 – 6 December 2011) was a Venezuelan footballer who played at both professional and international levels, as a striker.

 Club career

 Ramírez played professional club football in Venezuela, Argentina, Switzerland and Italy for Caracas, Juventud Antoniana, Bellinzona, Udinese, Ascoli, Maracaibo, Minervén and CIV.

 International career

 He made one international appearance for Venezuela.
 He played for the Venezuela national under-20 football team, participating at the 2005 South American Youth Championship in Colombia.

 Death

-Ramírez died of a stroke on 6 December 2011, aged 25.
+Ramírez died of a renal illness on 6 December 2011, aged 25.